Sali Vongkhamsao

 Sali Vongkhamsao (ສາລີ ວົງຄໍາຊາວ; 29 September 1925 – 23 January 1991) was a Laotian politician and member of the Lao People's Revolutionary Party (LPRP).

 He became a substitute member of the LPRP Central Committee, and was elected to full membership at the 3rd National Congress.
 Vongkhamsao was also the Minister of Economy, Planning and Finance and a member of the National Assembly.
-He was named Deputy Prime Minister in 1982; the same year he also become chairman of the State Planning Committee.
+He was named Deputy Prime Minister in 1982; the same year he also became chairman of the State Planning Committee.